ki321g/AMS/FacialRecognition/README.md

 Follow these steps to set up and run the website:

-1. **1.
-Update & Upgrade Raspberry Pi**: First, you need to update & upgrade your Pi:
+1. **Update & Upgrade Raspberry Pi**: First, you need to update & upgrade your Pi:

 ```bash
 sudo apt update -y && sudo apt upgrade -y